Sullivan Road / Trent Avenue Interchange

 The city evaluated four potential new interchange configurations in fall 2022.
 The city's process included collaboration with the Washington State Department of Transportation (WSDOT), BNSF Railway, regional stakeholders, neighboring industries, and the general public.
 In December 2022, city council passed a motion selecting Alternative 2 - Diamond Interchange with Peanut Roundabouts as the selected, preferred alternative.

-The project's estimated total cost is $42.2 million.
-In spring 2023, the city submitted a grant application for $17.2 million (PDF) to the USDOT's Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grant program.
-The City also submitted various funding requests to WSDOT, the Washington state legislature and the U.S. Congress.
-Funding programs will announce their awards likely by fall or winter 2023.
+The project's estimated total cost is $42.3 million.
+In February 2024, the city submitted a grant application for $25 million (PDF) to the USDOT's Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grant program.
+The city also submitted various funding requests to WSDOT, the Washington state legislature and the U.S. Congress.
+Funding programs will announce their awards likely by fall or winter 2024.

-The City initiated the engineering phase in March 2023.
-Engineering, environmental and Right-of-Way phases are scheduled to occur in 2023 and 2024.
+The city initiated the engineering phase in March 2023.
+Engineering, environmental and Right-of-Way phases are scheduled to occur in 2024 and 2025.
 The construction timeline is dependent on funding.

 Letters of Support